Part 9: How To Answer Comprehension Questions

 How do I get better at comprehension sections?

-There is no golden bullet for improving your responses to comprehension questions.
-You have to practice the skills involved:
+There is no cheat code for improving your responses to comprehension questions.
+You have to practise the skills involved:

 1. Reading